#eye #eye

 I have also taught university glassblowing classes at BGSU (2013-2015) as Adjunct Instructor, and at U of L (2020) as Assistant Professor.
 Outside of the university, I have worked as an assistant to many glassblowers, and have attended craft school workshops to study with artists Dante Marioni, Yoshihiko Takahashi, and Boyd Sugiki and Lisa Zerkowitz.

-My work has been shown across the United States and Japan in recent exhibitions including Wayne Art Center's (PA) CraftForms 2021; a two-person exhibition titled Heat Rash, part of the 2022 Emerge Baltimore Series at Bromo-Seltzer Arts Tower (MD); Hotter N' Hell at the Orville Hanchey Gallery (LA) in 2023; and most recently in Achikoko Fu~Fu~, a two-person show with my wife at MB Gallery (JPN) in 2024.
+My work has been shown across the United States and Japan in recent exhibitions including the the two-person exhibition titled Heat Rash, part of the 2022 Emerge Baltimore Series at Bromo-Seltzer Arts Tower (MD); Achikoko Fu~Fu~, a two-person show with my wife at MB Gallery (JPN) in 2024, followed by my first solo exhibition, Divine Comedy 神曲, at Honno Park Gallery (JPN); and the 76th Annual Okiten, Okinawa’s largest comprehensive art exhibition of 2025 (JPN).

 As an object maker, I enjoy the alienness of a form existing between sculpture and function.
 As a glassblower, I value being able to make a variety of forms, the challenge of practicing traditions, and the thrill of making new things.
 Using almost exclusively hot processes, I look at both historical and contemporary references to reinterpret forms with with boxy refinement and harsh technique.
 Glass can shift into many different shapes and appearances, and my work is a continuous pursuit of the medium’s expressive and impractical potential.